 Natural conditions, including water supplies within the northeast planning area of Clark County, present constraints to new development.
 Large portions of the area are mountainous, have steep slopes, or are in regulated floodplains.
-The requirements of the MSHCP and proposed Virgin River Habitat Conservation Plan to protect listed species may also further restrict development.
+The requirements of the MSHCP may also further restrict development.
 Large contiguous areas for residential developments are limited because of the extent of federal land ownership in Clark County.
 Development would likely occur on in-fill parcels based on planned land uses and existing zoning.
 Areas designated for disposal by the BLM for development are not in riparian habitats.
 The threats to riparian habitats from development would be low.